 Mother-Baby Nurture

-The programme provides a safe space for mothers to explore their experience of early parenting and reflect on the relationship with their baby in a non-judgemental and non-competitive environment.
-Each Mother Baby Nurture Group has two facilitators, with specialised skills and experience in perinatal and infant mental health.
+The Mother-Baby Nurture® 10-week group programme provides a safe space for mothers to explore their experience of early parenting and reflect on the relationship with their baby in a non-judgemental and non-competitive environment.
+Each Mother-Baby Nurture® (MBN) group has two facilitators, with specialised skills and experience in perinatal and infant mental health.
 MBN is a reflective group, and aims to strengthen the mother’s reflective capacity, and in doing so enhance the mother’s sensitivity to her infant’s cues.
 It also promotes the participant’s confidence, emotional well-being, and connects them to peer, family and community support networks.

-Facilitators use elements of therapeutic models such as Circle of Security, Watch Wait and Wonder, Mentalising and Mindfulness to develop the mother's awareness and understanding of her and her baby's mental state.
+Facilitators use elements of therapeutic models such as Circle of Security, Watch Wait and Wonder, Mentalizing and Mindfulness to develop the mother's awareness and understanding of herself and her baby's mental state.
+The MBN approach shares common ground with parent-infant psychotherapy and mentalization-based treatment, and is informed by attachment theory and the neurobiological science of infant development.

 Picture